 A History of Community Builders

-At the Whistler Community Foundation, we believe it is both important and compelling to capture the stories of people who have contributed in significant ways to building this young, successful, thriving and unique town.
+We believe it is both important and compelling to capture the stories of people who have contributed in significant ways to building this young, successful, thriving and unique town.

 The Legacy Book of Whistler is a repository for Whistler stories.
 It is a central location to honour the people who have discovered, fell in love with, stayed to build this wonderful town of ours and, in some cases, left.